 In the event of Mrs. Li’s unfortunate demise after the establishment of the joint account, her son will automatically inherit the property she possesses within the account, thereby bypassing the probate process and associated fees.
 However, during the year of Mrs. Li’s passing, half of her property will be considered as sold, resulting in her being liable to pay tax on the capital gain.
 Assuming a constant cost of $100,000 and a market value of $700,000 in the year of her death, the capital gain on Mrs. Li’s half of the property has risen from $50,000 to $350,000.
 Consequently, $150,000 of this appreciation is subject to capital gains tax.

-The article above was originally posted on bcbay.com and it’s slightly modified and posted here at blog.bchomeworld.com.
+The article above is originally posted on bcbay.com and it’s slightly modified and posted in this blog blog.bchomeworld.com.
 To search for property, go to BCHomeWorld.
-To qualify for a mortgage, read this article How To Qualify For A Mortgage In BC
+To qualify for a mortgage, read this article How To Qualify For A Mortgage In BC.

 As a trusted real estate professional, I want to emphasize the importance of seeking professional advice when it comes to any legal matters concerning your property.
 Real estate transactions can be complex, and legal implications may arise that require expert guidance.
 Therefore, I strongly recommend consulting a qualified lawyer who specializes in real estate law.
 Their expertise can provide you with the necessary insights and ensure that you make informed decisions that protect your interests.
 Please remember that this is merely a friendly suggestion to ensure your peace of mind and safeguard your investments.
 If you require any assistance in finding a reputable real estate attorney, I would be happy to provide recommendations.